BASF innovates in wheat breeding

 From the 1960s through the 1980s, the increase in grain yields was at 3%.
 Over the past 30 years, however, that rate has declined by nearly half.
 Therefore, the problem of increasing wheat productivity is extremely urgent for producers and requires serious study.

 Limitations to sustainable yield growth have been climate change, as well as a reduction in arable land.
-In addition, the number of middle-class people in the world who prefer healthy food and products rich in carbohydrates is increasing.Innovations in wheat breeding-1BASF believes that the solution to the problem will be the use of grain hybrids.
+In addition, the number of middle-class people in the world who prefer healthy food and products rich in carbohydrates is increasing.BASF believes that the solution to the problem will be the use of grain hybrids.
 For this purpose, the producer presented a new modified wheat variety Ideltis, developed by the method of cross-pollination of two parental forms.
 Thanks to this mechanism, scientists combine genes that are resistant to various diseases; in addition, it helps increase the yield and nutrient content of the grain.

 The new hybrid has a good sprouting rate and is also better adapted to stress and weather conditions.
 Innovations in genotyping and phenotyping were used for the Ideltis variety, which makes it possible to produce more successful wheat from a commercial point of view.